harsha-vardhan-reddy-07/harsha-vardhan-reddy-07/README.md

 <p align="center">
   <strong>
   <span class="animated-text">A highly motivated and skilled software developer with experience in Python, web development, and machine learning using scikit-learn.
-Strong background in developing and maintaining web applications, utilizing Python for data analysis and manipulation, and using scikit-learn for building and evaluating machine learning models.
+Familiar with developing and maintaining web applications, utilizing Python for data analysis and manipulation, and using scikit-learn for building and evaluating machine learning models.
 Proven ability to work effectively both independently and in a team environment, with excellent problem-solving skills.</span>
   </strong>
 </p>